Johnny Lawrence (character): The Karate Kid Part II (1986)

 Kreese harshly reprimands Johnny for losing to Daniel, breaking his second-place trophy and locking him in a chokehold.
 The other Cobra Kai students, except for Dutch and Jimmy plead for Kreese to let go of Johnny until Mr. Miyagi intervenes.
 Mr. Miyagi dodges Kreese's punches, causing Kreese to injure his hands from breaking two car windows.
 He further humiliates Kreese by mocking Cobra Kai's founding tenets and tweaking his nose after halting a fatal blow deathly close to its target.
-Following the incident, Johnny and his friends leave Cobra Kai.

 The Karate Kid Part III (1989)

-Kreese tells Silver at the beginning of the film that he is closing the dojo, as Johnny and his friends left Cobra Kai.
+Kreese tells Silver at the beginning of the film that he is closing the dojo, as Johnny and his friends left Cobra Kai following the incident that occurred when Kreese assaulted his students.

-Adult Johnny Lawrence
+Cobra Kai (2018–2025)

 Season 1

-Cobra Kai picks up 33 years after the first film.
-Now in his 50s, Johnny is a down-on-his-luck alcoholic loner who is estranged from his now-teenaged son Robby who he had with his ex-girlfriend Shannon Keene when both were younger, spending most of his time drinking beer and often resorting to bottles of whiskey when depressed.
+Cobra Kai picks up 34 years after the first film.
+Now in his 50s, Johnny is a down-on-his-luck alcoholic loner who is estranged from his now-teenaged son Robby who he had with his ex-girlfriend Shannon Keene when both were younger, spending most of his time eating junk food, drinking Coors Banquet and often resorting to bottles of whiskey when depressed.
 He struggles to make a living as a handyman in the San Fernando Valley, but is fired from this job after getting into an argument with a customer.